How to Calculate a Mortgage Payment by Hand (And Why You Should)

 Rate quote-vs-locked-rate discrepancies.
 When you locked the rate vs the rate at closing can shift; comparing the lender's quoted payment against your by-hand calculation catches this.

-For comparing different loan amounts, terms, and rates side-by-side, our general loan calculator handles non-mortgage scenarios with the same amortization math.
+For comparing different loan amounts, terms, and rates side-by-side, the ScoutMyTool loan calculator handles non-mortgage scenarios with the same amortization math, and the refinance calculator applies the formula to break-even analysis on a new loan.

 Advertisement